panchi64/auto-ytdlp/README.md

 4. Ensure ExpressVPN is installed and configured on your system by running `expressvpn status` in your terminal.

+> [!WARNING]
+> You need FFMPEG and the CLI version of ExpressVPN installed in your system for the script to work appropriately.

 ## Configuration

 All settings are managed through a `config.toml` file.
 Create this file in the same directory as the script.
 Here's an example configuration with explanations: